kousenlsn/posterino/README.md

 Sample app developed for a job application.

-**Requirements were**: consult an endpoint for fetching mocked posts; edit and persist locally.
+**Requirements**: consult an endpoint for fetching mocked posts; edit and persist locally.

 ### Setup :construction_worker: